-That’s right, green curry is an ultimate quest food around this house.
+Green curry is an ultimate quest food around our house.
 So much so, we decided to have a green curry cook-off for the past two weeks!
-With fingertips numb from deseeding thai chilies and knuckles grated sore from all those spicy roots, I’m happy to report that I think we finally nailed the recipe!
+With fingertips numb from deseeding thai chilies and knuckles grated sore from all those spicy rhizomes, I’m happy to report that I think we finally nailed the recipe!

 Galangal, the thicker root pictured above next to the ginger, belongs to the rhizome family.
 Also known as “Siamese ginger” this tuber contains powerful medicinal properties similar to its family members, ginger and turmeric.
 Its heating qualities promote circulation and digestion.
 Other benefits of this potent root: